 The Small Business Act, as amended by Public Laws 95-507 and 100-507, created the Office of Small and Disadvantaged Business Utilization (OSDBU).
 By statute, every Federal agency is required to have an OSDBU, which reports directly to the head of the agency.
-The primary responsibility of the OSDBU is to ensure the fair treatment of small businesses, small disadvantaged businesses and women-owned businesses and to ensure they have an opportunity to compete and win a fair amount of the agency's contract dollars.
+The primary responsibility of the OSDBU is to ensure the fair treatment of small, small disadvantaged, women-owned, service-disabled veteran-owned and HUBZone small businesses and to ensure they have an opportunity to compete and win a fair amount of the agency's contract dollars.
 HUD is committed to ensuring that these businesses can participate fully in HUD direct and indirect contracting.

 Goals and Accomplishments

 The Federal government has a mandatory goal of contracting 23% of its prime contracts with small businesses.
 Within this goal, there is a goal of 12% for contracting with Small Disadvantaged Businesses, 5% goal for contracting with Women-Owned Small Businesses; and a 3% goal for contracting with HUBZones and Service-Disabled Veteran-Owned Small Businesses.

 A letter to the heads of all Federal agencies, from the Director of the Office of Federal Procurement Policy (OFPP) defines the role of the OSDBU as ombudsman for small business.
 A summary of this and other authorities governing the operation of the OSDBU are included in the Small Business Policies pages.